mwojnars/hypertag/docs/index.md

       <Text>

 As you can notice, all text blocks are converted to `DOM.Text` nodes;
-there are some extra `Text` nodes present that encode whitespace between blocks;
+there are some extra `Text` nodes that encode whitespace between blocks;
 tags and their attributes are preserved.